-The ITS Testfeld Autonomes Fahren Baden-Württemberg (English: Test Bed Autonomous Driving Baden-Württemberg), which is located in Karlsruhe and Heilbronn, uses cameras, several RSU and a backend server.
-The test bed allows a sensor extension with radars and Lidars.
+The ITS Testfeld Autonomes Fahren Baden-Württemberg (English: Test Bed Autonomous Driving Baden-Württemberg), which is located in Karlsruhe and Heilbronn, uses cameras, several RSUs and a backend server.
+The test bed allows a sensor extension with radars and lidars.
 Based on camera object tracking, the ITS aims to generate digital twins of the traffic.
-With this low-cost sensor setup, real-time recording in various traffic situations (e.g. traffic with vehicle, bicycle and pedestrian) are implemented.
+With this low-cost sensor setup, real-time recording in various traffic situations (e.g. traffic with a vehicle, bicycle, and pedestrian) is implemented.
 The purpose of the infrastructure is the testing of vehicle systems for automated and connected driving under real traffic conditions \cite{Fleck.2018,BMVI.08032021,.12112021j}.
-For instance, a current research on the test field is the CARAMEL project.
-The project research on the challenges in cybersecurity of modern vehicles.
+For instance, current research on the test field is the CARAMEL project.
+The project researched the challenges in the cybersecurity of modern vehicles.
 For this, CARAMEL applies advanced artificial intelligence and machine learning techniques \cite{.22112021,J.Casademont.2020}.

 In the year 2009, the project Ko-PER of the research initiative Ko-FAS aimed to increase road safety.
 The goal was a precise creation of a digital twin of the traffic participants in real-time.
-Therefore, intersections in Germany were equipped with cameras and Lidars.
-The intersection in Ulm contained 2 Laser scanners and 2 cameras, in Alzenau 8 Laser scanners and 7 cameras and last, but not least, the intersection in Aschaffenburg contained 14 Laser scanners and 10 cameras.
+Therefore, intersections in Germany were equipped with cameras and lidars.
+The intersection in Ulm contained 2 laser scanners and 2 cameras, in Alzenau 8 laser scanners and 7 cameras, and last, but not least, the intersection in Aschaffenburg contained 14 laser scanners and 10 cameras.
 The data streams of the sensors on each intersection were combined locally.
-Then, the fusion result were combined with vehicle information.
-Therefore, V2X communication technology were implemented too.
-With this, the researchers has created a digital twin of the traffic \cite{Rauch.062011,Rauch.062012,ForschungsinitiativeKoFASVerbundprojektKoPER.}.
+Then, the fusion result was combined with vehicle information.
+Therefore, V2X communication technology was implemented too.
+In doing so, the researchers created a digital twin of the traffic \cite{Rauch.062011,Rauch.062012,ForschungsinitiativeKoFASVerbundprojektKoPER.}.